-Forecast Change Scenarios Scenario PMB Action Product Backlog Action 6.
-After a Feature Work Package and the associated Stories are accepted and claimed 100% complete, a problem is found.
-The defect must be corrected before the functionality can be released.
+the Stories mapped to the Feature.
+Reflect changes in IMS Forecast, EAC.
+6. After a Feature Work Package and the associated Stories are accepted and claimed 100% complete, a problem is found.
+The defect is defined as critical and accordingly must be corrected before the functionality can be released.
 A Defect Report (DR) is written. a.
-If a stand-alone Work Package has already been established for DRs in the current release, the new DR is added to the QBD for that Work Package. b.
-It may be appropriate in some cases to unclaim BCWP on the Feature Work Package if the work is not truly completed.
+If a stand-alone Work Package has already been established for critical DRs in the current release, the new DR is added to the QBD for that Work Package. b.
+If a separate work package for critical DRs has not been established, it may be appropriate in some cases to reduce BCWP on the Feature Work Package if the work is not truly completed.
 The Feature QBD percent complete and forecast finish date are adjusted accordingly.
 Reflect changes in IMS Forecast, EAC. a.
 The new DR Story is added to the product Backlog and mapped to the established DR Work Package. b.
 The DR Story is added to product Backlog and mapped to the Feature Work Package.
 7. Features mapped to future releases are reprioritized based on discovery and user feedback and mapped to other future releases.
 Budget for future releases is in a Planning Package.
 No change to budget or baseline schedule.
 This is not a baseline change because this work has not been detail planned.
 This kind of re-prioritization is expected; however, the roadmap should be analyzed for potential bow-wave (work consistently moving 'to the right' without corresponding work moving forward) and related critical path impacts.
 If a bow-wave is apparent, a baseline change may be required to adjust the PP monthly budget spread.
 Reflect changes in IMS Forecast, EAC.
 The product Backlog is updated and the Features are mapped to the resulting releases on the release roadmap.